The big con

 As with any lone avenger, Zorro’s lone weakness is friends or family, and so it is that Warner learns of Diego and his panda, Perla.
 In a scene of patented SW misogyny, Buck ties Perla to a post and slaps the shit out of her in an attempt to have her divulge Zorro’s true identity.
 Buck can’t be all bad, however; he stops short of shoving a glowing, heated fire-poker through her eye.
 The big softie.

 Buck and his men lay siege to Dominguez’s cabin.
 I was glad to see Braña survive this set piece, as I fully expected his secondary character to be unceremoniously clipped.
 Luckily, he, Fred and Zorro all walk away, with Zorro leaving to rescue the kidnapped Perla, drawing the bandits away in the process.
-This leads to a hilarious chase sequence, where Buck and his men give chase on horseback, and Zorro takes the opportunity to show off with some seriously silly saddle play.
+This leads to a hilarious chase sequence, where Buck and his men give pursuit on horseback, and Zorro takes the opportunity to show off with some seriously silly saddle play.
 Our masked hero swings from steed and generally defies gravity for what feels like a good half-hour; he dips, jumps, turns, pivots and – at one point – appears to disappear completely into thin air, as if pulling a Claude Rains.
 It’s utterly superfluous and paints Zorro as nothing more than an insecure narcissist (probably not far from the truth).
 One can only assume our hero is attempting to make himself a more difficult target for his pursuers’ bullets, but it all seems so unnecessary.
 As a viewer, I was beginning to hope one of the bullets might hit him, if only to deflate his ego.
 But with regard to physical prowess, Zorro is only just warming up.
 Not to be outdone, our stealth ninja then climbs between two mountain buttes on rope before fighting a bandit with what looks to be some form of rudimentary jujitsu.
 It’s both simultaneously daft and glorious.
 He then spins down a cliff face on a rope with all the dexterity of a seasoned Filipino pole-dancer.
 You have to hand it to Zorro/Don Diego – the man knows his stuff.
 There follows more cliff scaling and jumping, to the point where you begin to wonder if this might be the first post-modern action film.
 This suspicion is confirmed when Testi/ his stunt double jumps off a cliff and crashes through the roof of a burning log cabin.
 It looks fantastic – a truly impressive physical feat; oddly redolent of the modern, jaw-dropping stunt work coming out of Indonesian action cinema.
 Normally, the physical acrobatics incorporated into late-era spaghettis are as big a turn off than the slapstick, but here they achieve an almost comedic state of grace a la Lloyd or Keaton.
 By this point in the film, Zorro appears to have lost the ability to merely walk; he jumps and rolls, dives and pirouettes when it seems to me simply running would be just fine.
 Talk about value for money.

 Meanwhile, Fred returns to town with Dominguez and proves his innocence to the sheriff, who, we are pleased to learn, isn’t in cahoots with Warner and Buck.
 Ditto the judge and the rest of likeable town fathers.
 At last – a localized political infrastructure in a SW built on solid foundations!
 With their plan rumbled, Warner and Buck go at the townsfolk with guns a-blazing.
 It may have taken well over an hour, but at last the film delivers on some proper western action.
 The villains shoot up the saloon (wherein our heroes have barricaded themselves) and overturn Conestoga wagons in the street, using them as cover.
 What follows is an incredibly noisy five minutes of gunplay.
 I don’t think I’ve ever seen so many shots fired in a single scene, and I say that sans hyperbole.
 The two factions exchange bullets for what feels like an eternity, although I only counted one death in all that time, which speaks volumes for both factions’ (in)competency as gunmen.
 It’s a great scene nonetheless, almost hypnotic in its casual approach to violence without consequence.